florestefano1975/comfyui-portrait-master/README.md

 ## Workflow

+**NOTICE: The workflows provided are designed for the use of XL type checkpoints.
+To use other types of checkpoints you need to make adaptations.**

 The [_portrait-master-controlnet-workflow.json_](/workflow/portrait-master-controlnet-workflow.json) file contains the workflow designed to work properly with Portrait Master.

 An upscaler and ControlNet have been integrated to manage the pose of the characters.
 I inserted 2 switches to disable the upscaler and control if necessary.
 The coloring of the nodes will help you understand how the switches affect the workflow.